MP-GT1 - Portable audio player TASCAM - Free user manual and instructions

 A bar appears on the left side of the meter if the pitch is too low, and on the right side if the pitch is too high.
 The longer the bar is, the more out of tune the string is.

-Oscillator mode (0OSC.)
+Oscillator mode (OSC.)

-Use the built-in oscillator to output a sine wave through the (/LINE OUT jack.
+Use the built-in oscillator to output a sine wave through the /LINE OUT jack.
 You can set this wave to any note in a 3-octave range between C4 and B6.

-NOTE Use this to set the pitch of the note to be output between C4 and B6.
+Use this to set the pitch of the note to be output between C4 and B6.

-OUT Use this to turn the oscillator output ON and OFF.
+Use this to turn the oscillator output ON and OFF.
 When ON, the onscreen tuning fork provides visual feedback.

 9 – Setup Menu Options

-MENU key to open the MENU screen, and then select and open the SETUP item.
+On the SETUP screen, you can make various MP-GT1 settings, as well as initialize or format the unit.
+Press the MENU key to open the MENU screen, and then select and open the SETUP item.

-Cue and review speed Use CUE/REV SPEED to determine how fast search occurs when the b»1 and Hd keys are pushed and held.
+Use CUE/REV SPEED to determine how fast search occurs when the ▶▶1 and ◀◀ keys are pushed and held.

 Setting choices: x2, x4, x8 (factory setting), x10